 Utility of urinary engrailed-2 for the diagnosis of clinically significant prostate cancer

 Investigators: Mr Simon Bott, Consultant Urologist, Frimley Park HospitalProf Hardev Pandha, University of Surrey

 The purpose of this project is to assess the clinical utility of the urinary biomarker engrailed-2 (EN2) in diagnosing clinically significant prostate cancer.
-This study will commence September 2015 and complete August 2016.
+This study is anticipated to complete Winter 2018.
 The study will include patients from the Royal Surrey, Basingstoke, Frimley Park and Wexham hospitals.

 500 men with PSA between 4 and 20 ng/ml will be included having been referred by the GP.
 A blood and urine sample will be taken in the clinic and stored.